-Breast augmentation is a great plastic surgery procedure to enhance the size and shape of a woman’s breasts.
-Despite the fact that an implant is placed at the time of surgery, whether round or teardrop-shaped the skin and muscle must stretch to accommodate the underlying implant volume.
+Breast augmentation is a great plastic surgery procedure to enhance a woman’s breasts’ size and shape.
+Although an implant is placed at the time of surgery, whether round or teardrop-shaped, the skin and muscle must stretch to accommodate the underlying implant volume.
 This is what many women online called the breast implant drop and fluff process.
-In essence, it is the process of the body accommodating the new implant and getting used to the new breast volume.
+In essence, it is the body’s process, accommodating the new implant and getting used to the new breast volume.

 The Tissue Accommodation